Ways of Knowing 2016

-The Science, Religion, and Culture Program at Harvard Divinity School is hosting the Second Annual Graduate Conference on Religion.
-Following the success of last year's conference, this multi-day event will host 120 panelists comprising 30 thematic panels that cross religious traditions, academic disciplines, and intellectual and theological commitments.
-The conference aims at promoting interdisciplinary discussion of prevailing assumptions (both within and outside the academy) about the differentiation, organization, authorization, and reproduction of various modes of knowing and acting in relation to religion.
+Inaugurated in 2012, Ways of Knowing (WOK) is a multi-day event made up of thematic panels that cross religious traditions, academic disciplines, and intellectual and theological commitments.
+In addition, the conference features special panels on professionalization, addressing both academic and non-academic careers, and a keynote address.
+The conference aims at promoting lively interdisciplinary discussion of prevailing assumptions (both within and outside the academy) about the differentiation, organization, authorization, and reproduction of various modes of knowing and doing religion.

 Last year, 128 students and early career scholars representing over 60 graduate programs worldwide gathered to present their research.
 Following the success of our previous conferences, we invite graduate students and early career scholars to submit paper proposals from of a variety of theoretical, methodological, and disciplinary perspectives.
 This year is a particularly momentous year as the conference will celebrate its fifth anniversary alongside the bicentennial of Harvard Divinity School.

 Any inquiries can be directed to Khytie Brown or H. McLetchie-Leader, Conference Coordinators, at email@example.com.